-Nicky Bennett, former RCAP research fellow and MPH student at Indiana University, has been appointed the first RCAP Prevention Fellow.
-Nicky graduated in spring 2012 his first professional position is a health educator in the HIV Prevention Programs, Johnson County Public Health, Iowa City, Iowa.
+Nicky Bennett, former RCAP research assistant and MPH student at Indiana University, has been appointed the first RCAP Prevention Fellow.
+Nicky graduated in spring 2012 from the Master of Public Health degree program with a concentration in Behavioral, Social, and Community Health.
 He has particular interest in community health focusing on HIV prevention among men who have sex with men.
 Nicky has participated in numerous sexual health research projects including RCAP projects.
 His background in non-profit managements lends itself to the continued advancement of RCAP.

 The directors of the Rural Center for AIDS/STD Prevention are sorry to inform you that one its co-directors, Susan Dresibach, PhD, has retired and will no longer serve RCAP as co-director.
 Susan recently retired as assistant research professor, Department of Health and Behavioral Sciences, at the University of Colorado Denver.
 Susan will continue to be affiliated with RCAP as co-director emeritus.